Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Tank Note"						"0"

+			// These are the Super Tank's skin and glow outline colors.
+			// --
+			// Character limit: 28
+			// Character limit for each color: 3
+			// --
+			// Separate colors with "|".
+			// Separate RGBAs with commas.
+			// --
+			// Minimum value for each color: 0
+			// Maximum value for each color: 255
+			// --
+			// 1st set = skin color (RGBA)
+			// 2nd set = glow color (RGB)
+			"Skin-Glow Colors"				"255,255,255,255|255,255,255"

+			// The Super Tank will have a glow outline.
+			// Only available in Left 4 Dead 2.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Glow Outline"					"1"
+		}
+		"Spawn"
+		{
 			// The number of Super Tanks with this type that can be alive at any given time.
 			// Note: Clones, respawned Super Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
 			// --
 			// Minimum: 0
 			// Maximum: 9999999999
 			"Type Limit"					"32"

+			// The Super Tank will only spawn on finale maps.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Finale Tank"					"0"

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.